University of Pennsylvania, Graduate School of Education

 1 to 1 ½ Years

-Statement of Purpose aligning with and highlighting relevant experience to the mission of the program, three letters of recommendation, all post-secondary transcripts, GRE scores.
+Statement of Purpose aligning with and highlighting relevant experience to the mission of the program, three letters of recommendation, all post-secondary transcripts, Resume.

 Candidates who have Peace Corps experience will automatically be considered for the Coverdell Fellowship program.
 Although not required, candidates may highlight their interest in the Coverdell Fellowship in their Statement of Purpose.
 Fellowships will be awarded at admission to strong candidates.